 This article is part of High Alpha’s CEO Spotlight series.
-We regularly sit down with High Alpha portfolio CEOs and leaders to dig into their business, team, and story.
+We regularly sit down with the High Alpha venture studio‘s portfolio CEOs and leaders to dig into their business, team, and story.
 You’ll get an inside look at the companies in our portfolio and their incredible leaders and teams.

 Last year, we invested in Cured’s $2.5M Series Seed funding alongside an incredible group of investors, including Waterline Ventures and Matchstick Ventures.
 We recently had the opportunity to sit down with Cured CEO Andrew Sawyer to talk more about the company, his background, and the lessons he’s learned while building a high-growth healthcare technology company.